cloudpilot-emu/cloudpilot-emu/README.md

 -   A few conditions that can cause interrupt storms have been fixed.
 -   Savestate code has been rewritten to work with a fixed buffer without allocations.
+-   Savestates are not endian safe and can not be exchanged between big and little endian systems.
+As long as there are not big endian system that run Cloudpilot that issue is probably void :)

 # Building